ahlstromcj/sequencer64/data/readme.txt

     built-in MIDI devices are detected, inaccessible devices are ignored, and playback (e.g. to the built-in wavetable synthesizer) work.

-    However, the Qt 5 GUI is well behind the Gtkmm 2.4 GUI for many features.
+    However, the Qt 5 GUI is still a bit behind the Gtkmm 2.4 GUI for many features.
 That will be fixed bit-by-bit (help wanted!).
 In the meantime, some configuration can be done manually in the "rc" and "usr" files.
 See README.windows for more information.

 See the INSTALL file for build-from-source instructions or using a conventional source tarball.
 This file is part of: